 Downtown Banff has everything you will possibly need for your experience, from hotels and car rentals to grocery stores, restaurants, guides and more…all within walking distance.
 From here you’ll be able to explore the local mountains during the day and come back at night to enjoy the lively (and delicious) downtown restaurant scene.

 While you could certainly spend your entire trip in Banff, I highly encourage you to pack up your car after a couple of days and take Highway One Northwest for 45 minutes, where you’ll find yourself in the remote village of Lake Louise.
 Here you’ll enjoy a 5-star luxury resort hotel, with the most amazing mix of one-in-a-million amenities and one-in-a-million views of Lake Louise.

-But don’t get too comfortable in your room…a world of adventures is waiting just outside your doorstep!
+But don’t get too comfortable in your room…a classic Canadian winter full of adventures is waiting just outside your doorstep!